vexorian/dizquetv/README.md

 To assign a playlist as a channel, edit the summary of the playlist in Plex and write **pseudotv** at the beginning.

 **optional parameters:** *channelNumber*, *iconURL* and/or *shuffle*.
 In any order..

+If no channel number is specifed, the Plex playist's id/key is used.

 ## Plex Playlist Example
 ### Title